 That’s why the New Jersey lawyers at Rudnick, Addonizio, Pappa & Casazza PC dedicate their practice to helping hard-working people, like you, get the compensation they deserve.
 With more than 80 years of combined legal experience and numerous awards and accommodations, our firm has helped countless individuals get the money they need.

 With offices in East Brunswick and Hazlet, New Jersey, our lawyers serve clients in and around Ocean, Middlesex, and Monmouth counties and the Bayshore Area.
 Our lawyers offer free initial consultations, so do not hesitate to make an appointment.

-How Workers’ Compensation and Disability Benefits Operate in NJ
+How Workers’ Compensation and Disability Benefits Operate in Marlboro, NJ

 Workers’ Compensation insurance is called “no fault” because, with very few exceptions, employees with workplace injuries or illnesses can receive benefits regardless of who was responsible.
 However, in return for accepting the plan’s benefits, the employee agrees not to sue the employer for any related pain, suffering or other damages.

 If you are out of work for more than seven days, you might qualify for temporary disability benefits under your employer’s Workers’ Compensation insurance.

 For disabilities from work-related injuries or illnesses that occurred in 2015, the benefit is 70 percent of your average weekly wage, with a maximum weekly benefit rate of $855 and a minimum weekly benefit rate of $228.
 Temporary disability benefits are payable for up to 450 weeks, but they may be continued beyond that if you can show that you are still unable to earn wages.
 Continued benefits are known as permanent disability benefits.